polkadot-evm/seeding/README.md

 It will likely be decided through a tendering process via a treasury referendum, and developed by an external team who wins the bid.

-## Membership
+## Scope

-### Definition

-One is eligible as a member of the Polkadot EVM collective if one is involved in the development of a tool or a parachain/solochain that have EVM feature.
-This currently
+The scope of the collective is intentionally set to be specific and concrete in order to ensure a functional collaberation.
+One is eligible as a member of the Polkadot EVM collective if one is involved in the development of a tool or a parachain/solochain that has EVM feature.
+This currently includes:
-includes:

 * [Frontier](https://github.com/polkadot-evm/frontier)
 * [Rust-EVM](https://github.com/rust-ethereum/evm)